philipturner/transimpedance-amplifier/README.md

 ---

 Next, I should set up a KiCad schematic for the circuit.
 Although there is no associated PCB, the KiCad schematic helps to sort all the parts.
 Make sure I got every single one on the bill of materials.
 After this step, I will use a tool for laying out breadboard circuit designs.
 That will help me decide on the correct breadboard size.

+## October 29, 2025

+Here's the deal with the matter compiler.
+After reviewing my [SiC Build Sequences](https://github.com/philipturner/apm-roadmap/blob/main/Documentation/SiC%20Build%20Sequences/README.md) document, I discovered something.
+If the end goal is only to build convex pyramids, I don't need the 2 edge completion primitives.
+That just leaves layer initiation and lattice extension.
+These two have much less unknowns, making everything more workable.

+With these two primitives, I could make a matter compiler quite easily.
+I know the exact structure I wish to compile.
+The video will have many analogies to last summer's video of silicon mechanosynthesis.
+The soundtrack will be the second half of "Heaven and Hell" by Jeremy Blake.
+The title will be "Diamondoid Mechanosynthesis: Layer Initiation and Lattice Extension."
+However, I am feeling intense burnout right now.
+My primary goal is always getting _other people_ to use my software tools.

+---

+On the MD simulation front, nobody else has anything as advanced as [MM4](https://github.com/philipturner/MM4).
+When push comes to shove, they just resort to [OpenMM + OpenFF](https://web.archive.org/web/20251029141926/https://github.com/atomCAD/atomCAD/blob/main/doc/force_fields_integration.md#expand) combo, which doesn't even support\* silicon!
+Good think Normal Allinger cared deeply about silicon.
+I talked with Jay Ponder (Tinker) and validated my silicon parameters with xTB calculations.
+Supporting all relevant atom types is just as important as making the MD code fast on the GPU.

+> \*LAMMPS AIREBO doesn't support silicon either.
+Meanwhile, the MM3/MM4 resurrected implementation has deep, integrated support for both silicon carbide and elemental silicon.
+With multithreaded code speeding up the parameter assignment.

+During my marathon of software maintenance, I resolved the unknowns about MM4 speed.
+It was a combination of: higher atom density of diamond vs. water, forgetting to use MTS instead of Verlet, a slightly more expensive (but accurate) nonbonded force with exponentiation, control flow problems with handling virtual sites, and differing behavior between GPU vendors.
+I know what must be done to speed up performance (hopefully) 2x.
+It is tractable for a single developer to do, but not on my priority list.
+It matters much more that I invest resources getting _other people_ to use my existing software, as it stands.

+---

+Regarding the million atom scale renderer, another major success.
+There is room to improve packing as many atoms into memory as possible.
+However, many people might have 16&ndash;32 GB of RAM.
+That allows close to 100M atoms.
+Even if so many atoms are possible, practical workflows at this scale suffer greatly.
+Now from issues in atoms uploaded/frame (1.07M, exceeding the goal of 1M).
+No; from moiré patterns.
+This was an issue even Eric thought of in a distant past email, responding to Mark's claim of atomCAD supporting ~100M atoms on a ~1M pixel screen.

+Even with a 5.6M atom silicon lattice (more like 1M atoms visible to the screen), we see incredibly severe artifacts.
+The spacing of atoms is close to the spacing of pixels in the final rendered image.
+This can even cause problems in the range of 100k atoms, under just the right conditions.
+This was one condition with the camera 240 nm @ 30° away from some Au(111) surfaces in my latest animation.
+Moiré patterns (or just light interference patterns) are relevant in laser interferometry, often meaning you did something wrong.
+David might have something to say about this.

+---

+This is the second time I have invested major effort into marketing a piece of software, hoping to make other people use it.
+Last time was with my AR stuff, after I lost the ability to spend 100% of my free time working on it (pandemic ended).
+Now I'm in a better place, literally get to spend 100% of my days doing whatever I want.
+But I need to market things and do economics to sustain this indefinitely.

+I have realized that I need to reduce the scope of hardware goals, making the business opportunity _doable_.
+I have to make ends meet, which means compromising on ambitions, to network with the SPM industry and improve chances of things happening long-term.
+Think of how EUV lithography got pulled off.
+Many, many researchers collectively understood the end goal, its economic viability, and the pathway to it.
+We still need more people in the SPM industry (e.g. Scienta Omicron) to be aware and see value in the goal of DMS.
+That hasn't happened yet.
+It may happen after I integrate LiNbO3 into their systems.
+But ultimately I just care about getting a proper wage before May 2026.